insujeon/IB-GAN/README.md

-# The PyTorch implementation of IB-GAN model of AAAI2021
+# The PyTorch implementation of IB-GAN model of AAAI 2021

-This package contains a PyTorch implementation of IB-GAN presented in the submitted paper.
+This package contains a PyTorch implementation of IB-GAN presented in the submitted [paper](https://ojs.aaai.org/index.php/AAAI/article/view/16967) in AAAI 2021

 You can reproduce the experiment on dSprite (Color-dSprite, 3DChairs, and CelebA) dataset with the this code.

 Current implementation is based on python==1.4.0.
 Please refer environments.yml for the environment settigs.

 Please refer to the Technical appendix page for more detailed information of hypter parameter settings for each experiment.